Vanguard vs Public

 Websites

-To place a trade with or without margin, all three brokerage firms in this contest offer websites with charts and order tickets.
-Public’s trade form has 3 trade types (market, limit, and stop).
+All three brokerage firms have websites with charts and order tickets.
+Public’s ticket has 3 order types: market, limit, and stop.

 Public vs Vanguard